MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experiments

 \subsection{Performance}

-We evaluate in \cref{tab:performance} the performance of MAESTRO alongside that of baseline FMs and supervised ViTs across the four evaluated datasets.

-For supervised ViTs, we adopt either the \emph{group} or \emph{inter-group} fusion modes, grouping together the Sentinel-1 ascending and descending modalities, as done for MAESTRO.
-For baseline FMs, guided by the results in \cref{fig:fusion_comparison} and SM \cref{tab:fusion_modes}, we select the \emph{shared} fusion mode, except for CROMA, where we use the \emph{inter-croma} mode (see SM \cref{sm:adapt_CROMA}).
-As noted earlier, the baseline FMs have been extensively fine-tuned via hyperparameter search to ensure a fair comparison (see SM \cref{sm:FMs_details}).
+We now assess the performance of MAESTRO, alongside that of supervised models and adapted baseline FMs, across the four evaluated datasets.
+For the adapted baseline FMs, guided by the results of \cref{sec:ablation}, we select the fusion modes \emph{shared} for DINO-v2/DINO-v2 sat./DOFA, \emph{inter-croma} for for CROMA (see SM \cref{sm:adapt_CROMA}), and \emph{mod} for SatMAE and Prithvi-EO-2.0.
+As noted earlier, these baseline FMs underwent extensive hyperparameter tuning to ensure a fair comparison (see SM \cref{sm:FMs_details}).